node-red-contrib-lsh-logic 1.0.27

 Node Settings

-The node's behavior is customized through the editor panel, which includes:
+The node's behavior is customized through the editor panel:

 • MQTT Path Settings: Define the base paths for your Homie and LSH topics.

-• Configuration File: Path to your longClickConfig.json file, relative to the Node-RED user directory.
+• System Config: Path to your system-config.json file, relative to the Node-RED user directory.

-• Context Interaction: Configure how the node's internal state, configuration, and MQTT topic lists are exposed to the flow/global context.
-This is extremely useful for creating dashboards or dynamically configuring other nodes.
+• Context Interaction: Configure how the node's internal state is exposed to the flow/global context.

-This is the core configuration file that defines your devices and their button actions.
+This is the core configuration file that defines all devices in your system and, optionally, their button actions.
 It should be placed in your Node-RED user directory (e.g., in a configs/ subfolder).
-The file is automatically reloaded and re-validated if you make any changes.

 {